sathvikreddyp/pwn.college.sathvik/Processes and Jobs.md

 pwn.college{oGlYlmLEVRRCbXikZMwER5yxfYV.QX5QDO0wiM1AzNzEzW}
 ```

+## What I Learnt
+I learned that we dont have to suspend a process to background them like previous challenges, we can start/launch them backgrounded by appending the command with "&".

+## References
+The references I used are the instructions provided by the pwn.college.

 # 10. Process Exit Codes
+In this challenge, they told that we must retrieve the exit code returned by /challenge/get-code and then run /challenge/submit-code with that error code as an argument to get the flag.

 ## My Solve
 Flag: pwn.college{8qY8XTofkOH7rdxUFe6P7nL6cpK.QX5YDO1wiM1AzNzEzW}

+I first ran /challenge/get-code.
+Then i read the exit code of the command using the "?" variable with echo command (echo $?).
+We have to use "$" because "?" is a variable.
+I then got the error code, which was 40, then i ran /challenge/submit-code with 40 as argument to get the flag.

 ```
+hacker@processes~process-exit-codes:~$ /challenge/get-code
+Exiting with an error code!
+hacker@processes~process-exit-codes:~$ echo $?
+16
 hacker@processes~process-exit-codes:~$ /challenge/submit-code 16
 CORRECT!
 Here is your flag:
 pwn.college{8qY8XTofkOH7rdxUFe6P7nL6cpK.QX5YDO1wiM1AzNzEzW}
 ```

+## What I Learnt
+I learned how we can access the error codes of of the most recently-terminated command using the special "?" variable (don't forget to prepend it with "$" to read its value).

+## References
+The references I used are the instructions provided by the pwn.college.